-Podcastoholic Pick of the week - Escaping Social Media
+Podcastoholic - Escaping Social Media

 Listening to podcasts has been a weekly ritual of mine since around 2010.
 Joe Rogan, This Week in Photo and Six Pixels of Separation just to name a few.
 Admittedly, the reason I started was to help pass the time for long commutes in my car when I was living back in Vancouver.
 My appreciation for podcast-life has come and gone over the years but recently I cannot get enough.
 Last week I discovered these Netflix Hacks so it took more self control than usual to focus on bettering my routine.
 Luckily I discovered Cal Newport where he says "focus is the new IQ".
 Instead of binge watching the copious amount of available content that is Netflix, I've decided that the education I need is better received through podcasts.
 The only way to do that is to find the best ones.

 So with such an amazing amount of really bad and wonderfully great content available through podcasts, where do we start?
 I guess it depends on what you're trying to get out of it.
 At one time I was into the Just for Laughs podcast for obvious reasons, humour.
 As of recently I'm on a self help mission to better my mental health and learn the best I can about what is most affecting the fabric of our society.
 My concern for social media addiction has my tentacles reaching far and wide.
 I've opened up a can of worms.
 However, I don't want to add unneeded stress to your life so let's focus on this weeks Top Pick.